 Each tenant must move into their exchange partner’s property and take on responsibility for that tenancy.

 If you are thinking of exchanging, you first need to find an exchange partner.
-Exchange Locata is a good website to log your details on if you want to find an exchange.
-Another popular way to find exchanges is on Facebook.
+Some people find successful exchanges on Facebook, but we advise using HomeSwapper to register your details and look for an exchange.

 Move to a smaller home

 You can apply to the housing register for the area where you want to live and bid on smaller homes.
 You may qualify for help through our 'Small is Beautiful’ or discretionary payment schemes.

 Emerald - homes for over 55s